Lightning-AI/pytorch-lightning/docs/source-pytorch/common/lightning_module.rst

 - Validation Loop (:meth:`~lightning.pytorch.core.module.LightningModule.validation_step`)
 - Test Loop (:meth:`~lightning.pytorch.core.module.LightningModule.test_step`)
 - Prediction Loop (:meth:`~lightning.pytorch.core.module.LightningModule.predict_step`)
-- Optimizers and LR Schedulers (:meth:`~lightning.pytorch.core.module.LightningModule.configure_optimizers`)
+- Optimizers and LR Schedulers (:meth:`~lightning.pytorch.core.LightningModule.configure_optimizers`)

 When you convert to use Lightning, the code IS NOT abstracted - just organized.
 All the other code that's not in the :class:`~lightning.pytorch.core.module.LightningModule`